sontungexpt/stinvim/README.md

     ---@tparam function|string map_to : The key or function to be executed by the keymap.
     ---@tparam table|number opts : Options to be applied in vim.keymap.set.
     --- - Default opts = 1.
+    --- - Default opts = 1.
-    --- - opts = 1 for noremap and silent.
+    --- - opts = 1 for noremap and silent and nowait.
     --- - opts = 2 for not noremap and silent.
     --- - opts = 3 for noremap and not silent.
     --- - opts = 4 for not noremap and not silent.
     --- - opts = 5 for expr and noremap and silent.
-    --- - opts = 6 for noremap and silent and nowait.
+    --- - opts = 6 for noremap and silent and wait.
     --- - opts = 7 for noremap and silent and nowait and expr.
     ---@tparam table extend_opts: Extension or overriding of opts if opts is a number. require("utils.mapper").map(mode, key, map_to, opts, extend_opts)